jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-19. Reduce and expand the width of the screen and verify that the number of cards changes to 3 at screen widths below 992px, 2 at screen widths below 768px and 1 at screen widths below 576px.
+19. Reduce and expand the width of the screen and verify that the arrows disappear at screen widths above 1200px and below 768px.

     - Outcome: Pass

-20. Reduce and expand the width of the screen and verify that the slider and cards look good at all screen widths.
+20. Reduce and expand the width of the screen and verify that the number of cards changes to 3 at screen widths below 992px, 2 at screen widths below 768px and 1 at screen widths below 576px.

     - Outcome: Pass

-21. Verify that each holiday name links to the relevant holiday's details page.
+21. Reduce and expand the width of the screen and verify that the slider and cards look good at all screen widths.

     - Outcome: Pass

-22. Verify that when the admin user clicks on the edit icon, they are taken to the holiday's edit page.
+22. Verify that each holiday name links to the relevant holiday's details page.

     - Outcome: Pass

+23. Verify that when the admin user clicks on the edit icon, they are taken to the holiday's edit page.

+    - Outcome: Pass

-23. Verify that when the admin user clicks on the delete icon, the holiday is deleted from the database, the user is redirected to the home page and a toast appears informing the user that the holiday has been successfully deleted.
+24. Verify that when the admin user clicks on the delete icon, the holiday is deleted from the database, the user is redirected to the home page and a toast appears informing the user that the holiday has been successfully deleted.

     - Outcome: Pass